Lumen United Reformed Church and Cafe

 The 1960s building was completely remodelled in 2007/8 by Theis and Khan during the time when Maggie Hindley was our minister.

-The 'sacred space' is a conical shell-like space reaching through the full 11m height of the building to a single roof-light, providing a secluded area for worship or small gatherings.
+The conical space in the centre of the building reaches through the full 11m height of the building to a single roof-light, providing a secluded area for worship or small gatherings.
 The light inside alters with weather and seasons, which was intended to convey a sense of peace and separation from the bustle of the outside world.

 A garden at the south end of the building provides a modern form of cloister, with an arcade round a courtyard planted with herbs and silver birch trees.